The Inner City Dart League (ICDL)

 Forfeits:

 1. A forfeit can be declared for failure of a team to attend a match.
 If a team forfeits a match, thirteen points or no less than the weekly average will be awarded to the winning team and zero points will be awarded to the forfeiting team.
-Any changes to this rule will have to be agreed upon by both team captains and the League Master.
+Any changes to this rule will have to be agreed upon by both team captains and the League Coordinators.

-In the event the four player minimum cannot be obtained for play on a league night, the following rules apply:
+2. In the event the four player minimum cannot be obtained for play on a league night, the following rules apply:

 • No less than one member may play in the team game, skipping those turns for the absent players.